aimclub/FEDOT/docs/source/fedot/features/cli_call.rst

 FEDOT Command Line Interface (CLI)
 ===================================================================

-FEDOT API is able to be called via console without writing python code.
+FEDOT API can be called via console without writing python code.
 All API parameters can be marked as flags described in application Help.
-Prediction saves as csv file for future using.
+Prediction saves as a CSV file for future use.

-For correct console application run there should be Python environment with installed FEDOT package with all dependencies.
+For correct console application run, there should be Python environment with installed FEDOT package with all dependencies.

-*Pay attention that your FEDOT working project can differ from package version installed in environment!*
+*Pay attention that your FEDOT working project can differ from the package version installed in the environment!*
-*For setting master version as package in environment download it through pip from github with command:*
+*For setting master version as a package in environment download it through pip from GitHub with command:*

 ``pip install git+https://github.com/nccr-itmo/FEDOT.git``

 Start using
 ------------------

-Main executing script running the application is fedot_cli.py so first there is a need to navigate to them:
+The main executing script running the application is fedot_cli.py so first, there is a need to navigate to them:

 ``cd {path_to_fedot}/fedot/api``